 How do I care for my trampoline?

 Trampolines can provide hundreds of hours of good, healthy fun and exercise, for both children and adults.
-And each parent should have the right to choose the trampoline that’s best for them.
+And each parent should have the right to choose the best trampoline for them.

 Only one person jumps at a time.
 No matter what the weight limit is.